kiali/kiali.io/content/en/docs/Configuration/multi-cluster.md

    chmod +x kiali-prepare-remote-cluster.sh
    ./kiali-prepare-remote-cluster.sh --kiali-cluster-context east --remote-cluster-context west --view-only false
    ```

 {{% alert color="info" %}}
-If you wish to delete a remote cluster secret that was previously created by that script, pass in the command line option `--delete true` to the script along with the same command line options you passed in when creating the secret.
 Use the option `--help` for additional details on using the script to create and delete remote cluster secrets.
 {{% /alert %}}

 2. **Configure Kiali.** The Kiali CR provides configuration settings that enable the Kiali Server to use remote cluster secrets in order to access remote clusters.
 By default, the Kiali Operator will [auto-detect](/docs/configuration/kialis.kiali.io/#.spec.kiali_feature_flags.clustering.autodetect_secrets) any remote cluster secret that has a label `kiali.io/multiCluster=true` and is found in the Kiali deployment namespace.
 The secrets created by the `kiali-prepare-remote-cluster.sh` script will be created that way and thus can be auto-detected.
 Alternatively, in the Kiali CR you can [explicitly specify each remote cluster secret](/docs/configuration/kialis.kiali.io/#.spec.kiali_feature_flags.clustering.clusters) rather than rely on auto-discovery.
 Given the remote cluster secrets it knows about (either through auto-discovery or through explicit configuration) the Operator will mount the remote cluster secrets into the Kiali Server pod effectively putting Kiali in "multi-cluster" mode.
 Kiali will begin using those credentials to communicate with the other clusters in the mesh.

-{{% alert color="info" %}}
-If you are using auto-discovery and you removed a remote cluster secret then you must touch the Kiali CR in order for the Operator to effectively remove the remote cluster secret from the Kiali Server pod.
-The easiest way to do this is to simply add or modify any annotation on the Kiali CR.
-It is suggested you use the `kiali.io/reconcile` annotation as described [here](/docs/installation/installation-guide/creating-updating-kiali-cr).
-{{% /alert %}}

 3. Optional - **Configure tracing with cluster ID.** By default, traces do not include their cluster name in the trace tags however this can be added using the istio telemetry API.